-Restricted net position - The Board's resources are classified for accounting and financial reporting purposes as restricted distribution to county government for operation of PSAP's and board responsibilities.
-The Board's expense is administering the chapter and to develop, operate, and maintain a statewide 911 system.
+Restricted net position - The Board's resources are classified for accounting and financial reporting purposes as restricted for distribution to county government for operation of PSAP and to accomplish board responsibilities.
+Board expenses are to administer the chapter and develop, operate, and maintain a statewide 911 system.

-Subsequent events - Subsequent events have been evaluated through the date of the Independent Auditor's Report, the date of which the financial statements were available for distribution.
+Subsequent events - Subsequent events have been evaluated through the date of the Independent Auditors' Report, the date of which the financial statements were available for distribution.